BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A Brief Review: Gauge and 1D Diffeomorphism Invariant Model of a Non-Relativistic Particle: (Anti-)BRST Symmetries and CF-Type Restriction

 In addition to the above classical, infinitesimal and continuous gauge symmetry transformations, the Lagrangian $L_f$ respects the following classical, infinitesimal and continuous 1D diffeomorphism (i.e. reparameterization) symmetry transformations $(\delta_r)$

 because we observe that the following is true:

-Hence, we have a classical, infinitesimal and continuous 1D diffeomorphism (i.e. reparameterization) symmetry, too, in our theory because we observe that: $\delta_r \, S = 0$.
 At this juncture, it is very interesting to mention that the gauge symmetry transformations (4) can be derived from the 1D diffeomorphism symmetry transformations (9) if we $(i)$ identify $\xi(\tau) = \varepsilon (\tau)\, E(\tau)$, and $(ii)$ use the equations of motion: $\dot p_x = \dot p_t = 0, \, \dot x = E\, p_x,\, \dot t = E\, m$.
-The full set of (anti-)BRST symmetry transformations $[s_{(a)b}]$, corresponding to the above {\it classical} reparameterization symmetry transformations (9), are (see, e.g. [21] for details)
+The full set of (anti-)BRST symmetry transformations $[s_{(a)b}]$, corresponding to the above {\it classical} reparameterization symmetry transformations (9), are (see, e.g. [30])